 Critical Stages is Australia’s national professional organisation for the development, production and touring of outstanding independent theatre.
 They seek out the most promising and successful productions from the independent theatre hubs across Australia and help them find new audiences.
 Critical Stages works with presenters and venues of all scales, shapes and sizes to connect them to leading independent theatre makers and deliver high-quality productions.

-The Department of Culture and the Arts (DCA) guides the delivery of culture and arts for Western Australia through the provision of policy development, coordination and support services to the Culture and Arts portfolio.
-DCA also supports the culture and the arts sector.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) guides the delivery of culture and arts for Western Australia through the provision of policy development, coordination and support services to the Culture and Arts portfolio.
+DLGSC also supports the culture and the arts sector.

 Performing Lines develops, produces and tours new and innovative Australian performing arts regionally, nationally and internationally.
 They nurture and recognize creativity, provide artists with access to broader audiences, and contribute to the enhancement of a distinctly Australian culture both in Australia and overseas.
 Performing Lines works with emerging independent artists to help increase their skills and sector awareness; they produce the work of these artists as well as that of more established artists and companies; connect artists with national and international presenters; and broker and manage the tours that result.
 Performing Lines has producers in Perth and Hobart as well as Sydney, partners and collaborators in every state and territory, and an increasingly rich network of contacts overseas.
 In addition they manage a number of related but separately funded initiatives.

 Tasmania Performs works with performing artists at critical points across their careers, providing targeted support and professional opportunities through producing and/or touring work.